 I called the state police and the local sheriff's office to ask questions about whether Victor's last moments were caught on video, who the officers in question are, and how a suspect in police custody could have had a gun after being frisked, but no one would comment anything of substance since the shooting was being investigated.
 (This is standard operating procedure at police departments.)

 Lieutenant Anthony Green, however, was willing to give his take on New Iberia's response to the shooting, stating, “The community is not really up in arms about this.
 I don't sense any large unrest.”

-This isn’t the first time the Iberia Sheriff's Department has been suspected of brutalizing the people of New Iberia.
+This isn’t the first time the Iberia Sheriff's Department has been suspected of brutalising the people of New Iberia.
 Last year, a group of officers were caught on video beating a handcuffed man at the town's annual Sugar Cane Festival, an incident that led to a deputy’s firing.
 And at least a few activists are upset by this history of mistreatment.
-On March 11, Reverend Raymond Brown, a fast-talking New Orleans preacher, hosted a small rally in New Iberia and called for the US Justice Department and the FBI to investigate Victor's death.
+On the 11th of March, Reverend Raymond Brown, a fast-talking New Orleans preacher, hosted a small rally in New Iberia and called for the US Justice Department and the FBI to investigate Victor's death.

 “We believe they murdered him," he told me over the phone.
 "They shot him in the back and then drove him to the sheriff’s office.
 We don't buy the police’s story.
 If he's handcuffed around the back, it would be impossible for him to reach down and grab a gun like that.”

 To those close to Victor III, the claim that he would try pull out a gun and shoot himself while in the custody of police is just absurd.